nxp-appcodehub/an-mcxn947-keyscan-interface-by-smartdma/README.md

    ​	![](images/import_project_4.png)

-- Connect the micro USB cable between the PC host and the USB port (J17) on the board.
+- Connect the USB type-c cable between the PC host and the USB port (J17) on the board.

 - Open a serial terminal on PC for the serial device with these settings: